JetBrains/kotlin-web-site/docs/topics/properties.md

 * It must be initialized with a value of type `String` or a primitive type
 * It cannot be a custom getter

+The compiler will inline usages of the constant, replacing the reference to the constant with its actual value.
+However, the field will not be removed and therefore can be interacted with using [reflection](reflection.md).

-Such properties can be used in annotations:
+Such properties can also be used in annotations:

 ```kotlin
 const val SUBSYSTEM_DEPRECATED: String = "This subsystem is deprecated"